Inn of Court: Gray’s Inn

 - Production Orders, PACE

 Julian Lynch has a busy criminal practice in the Crown Courts, primarily in the South Eastern and Midlands circuits.
 He also has appellate experience and appears in appropriate Youth and Magistrates’ Court matters.
 He has experience of working for the Probation Service and in prosecuting on behalf of local councils.
-He has been instructed in cases of all levels of seriousness from murder to road traffic offences.

 - Cases involving allegations of domestic violence, both prosecuting and defending